dhaustein/http-protocol-testing/README.md

 $ python client.py -r "request body"
 ```

-You should see the request and the response in the logs
+You should see the request and the response in the stdout
 ```bash
 [2025-02-23 16:43:49.459709]
 Client_request: